 Any research involving people at the University of Vermont Cancer Center must be approved by the University of Vermont Cancer Center Protocol Review Committee and the University of Vermont Institutional Review Board (IRB).
 The IRB is made up of doctors from different specialties, ethicists (often a chaplain), administrators, and members of the public.
 An IRB is required by the U.S. Food and Drug Administration (FDA) to ensure protection of the rights and welfare of patients who are enrolled in clinical trials.
 Therefore, the IRB is authorized to review, require changes to, approve, or disapprove clinical trials.

 Clinical trial patients are carefully monitored.
 Blood tests, x-rays, and other procedures are performed regularly to detect and record any changes, good or bad, in the patient’s condition.
 The monitoring provides scientists with valuable data for making patient care decisions and for documenting research results.

 How do I know if I qualify for a clinical trial?

 Your physician or nurse may suggest a clinical trial as part of your treatment plan.
-If you are interested in participating, the VCC Clinical Trials Office will help determine whether you are eligible to participate in a specific clinical trial.
+If you are interested in participating, the University of Vermont Cancer Center Clinical Trials Office will help determine whether you are eligible to participate in a specific clinical trial.
 Every clinical trial has specific safety criteria that define which patients can participate in the trial.
 If there is a specific clinical trial you are interested in, you should discuss it with your physician.
-For more information about clinical trials at the VCC, contact the Clinical Trials Office.
+For more information about clinical trials at the University of Vermont Cancer Center, contact the Clinical Trials Office.